deepsquare-io/deepsquare-client/examples/hello-world/README.md

 If everything is set up correctly, you should see the job ID and the "Hello World" message printed to the console.

-### Notes
+## Notes

-- Make sure to replace the environment variables (`<Your_Private_Key>`, `<MetaScheduler_Address>`, `<Endpoint_URL>`) in the `.env` file with the actual values provided by the DeepSquare platform.
+- Make sure to replace the placeholders in the `.env` file with the actual values provided by the DeepSquare platform.
-- The example assumes that you have an account and access to the DeepSquare platform.
+- This example assumes that you have an account and access to the DeepSquare platform.
 - For further customization and utilization of the DeepSquareClient library, refer to the library's documentation and additional code samples.

-### Troubleshooting
-If you encounter any issues or errors while running the example, please ensure the following:

-- Double-check that the environment variables in the `.env` file are correctly set.
-- Confirm that you have a stable internet connection and access to the DeepSquare platform.
-- Ensure that you have the necessary permissions and resources available on the platform to submit jobs.

-If the problem persists, please contact the DeepSquare support team for further assistance.